okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 ### User operations

-Create, update, and import User operations are handled using the standard User object.
-The User object should also include any Entitlements, Roles, and custom User schema extensions that your app requires.
-See the User code example. (link to the other scim docs above??)
+Create, update, and import User operations are handled using [SCIM User operations](/docs/reference/scim/scim-20/#scim-user-operations).
+The User object should include any Entitlements, Roles, and custom User schema extensions that your app requires.
+See [User with entitlements and roles](#user-with-entitlements-and-roles) for an example.

 ### Endpoints for user schema discovery

 #### /ResourceTypes

-Okta calls this endpoint to gather a list of available resources with any associated schemas and schema extension urns.
+Okta calls this endpoint to gather a list of available resources with any associated schemas and schema extension URNs.

 Common resource types include the following:
 - Users